TCattd/Hackintosh-ASUS-TUF-H370-PRO/README.md

 ## Extras
 The folder Extras contains:

-#### EFI USB Install
-A zip file, EFI-20190522-USB-Install-Minimal.zip, with a minimal EFI folder, meant to be used in the USB flash drive to install macOS.
-Just the bare minimum for it to run the installer in this Hackintosh configuration.
-Just tested with Mojave.
-Should work with Catalina.
-If the main EFI folder in the repo doesn't let you finish the installation, you can try to use this one in the USB Flashdrive Installer.
-Not for use in the final installation disk.

 #### Motherboard settings
 A copy of the motherboard settings exported from the same UEFI/BIOS configuration utility.
 You can use that file (CMO) to import the settings from an USB drive while in the UEFI/BIOS configuration, inside Tools (in Advanced Mode).